Kevin Gwinner, Edgerley Family Dean

 Additional Learning Opportunities

-The major in general business is a 63 credit hours degree completion program offered through the K-State Global Campus and is available only to off-campus students.
+The major in general business is offered through the K-State Global Campus and is available only to off-campus students.

-The degree is suitable for individuals who have an associate of science degree, who are employed full time and want to continue their education, or who have family responsibilities that make it impossible to take courses in a traditional on-campus manner.
+The degree is suitable for individuals who have an associate of science degree, who are employed full time and want to continue their education, or who have family responsibilities or other obligations that make it difficult to take courses in a traditional on-campus manner.

-Admission to the program requires the student to have completed at least 45 hours of the Business Pre-Professions Program (BAPP) with a GPA of 2.5 or higher on the first 12 hours of K-State course work.
-Application for admission to the general business degree program should be made through the K-State Global Campus, non-traditional studies program, at 1-800-622-2KSU or on the website.
+Application for admission to the general business degree program should be made through the K-State Global Campus, at 1-800-622-2578 or on the website.

-The College of Business Administration, through the internship program, offers opportunities for students to obtain experience in business and industry as part of their college education.
-Students work through the Career Center and are selected through formal interviews with participating companies.
+The College of Business Administration, through its own Career Development program offers opportunities for students to obtain experience in business and industry as part of their college education.
+Students work through the Career Development program and the University’s Career Center and are selected through formal interviews with participating companies.

 Pre-business education majors are enrolled in and advised by the College of Education.
 Students interested in teaching business education at the high school level are instructed to refer to the licensure requirements for details.

 Law schools emphasize various objectives in pre-law study for the development of basic skills and insights.
-These objectives are: the acquisition of skills in comprehension and expression; understanding human institutions; and the ability to think clearly, carefully, and independently.
+These objectives are: The acquisition of skills in comprehension and expression; understanding human institutions; and the ability to think clearly, carefully, and independently.
 A pre-law student enrolled in the College of Business Administration not only achieves these important goals, but also obtains a broad business background that is desirable preparation for study of the law.
+Pre-Law students work with both an academic advisor in the College and the K-State Pre-Law advisor.

 General Education: K-State 8